kennabogue/kennabogue/README.md

 The information that you present on the markdown pages is up to you.
 But, it must meet the following requirements.
 The site must have a minimum of five markdown pages and contain the following somewhere on the pages.

 * Paragraphs.
 * DONE      Headers.
-* Links between the markdown pages.
+* DONE      Links between the markdown pages.
 * DONE      Links to other web sites.
 * One or more images that are hosted in the GitHub repo.
 * One or more images that are hosted elsewhere on the web.
 * DONE      A list.
 * DONE      Some text that is bolded.
 * DONE      Some text that is italicized.
 * A block of code.